NHSDigital/bcss-playwright/docs/utility-guides/LoadProperties.md

 4. Readability: It’s easier to see and manage all your test settings and data in one file.

-5. Environment Flexibility: We can have different properties files for different environments (e.g., Dev, Test, Prod) without changing your test code.
+5. Environment Flexibility: We can have different properties files for different environments (e.g., Development, Test, Production) without changing your test code.

 ## Using the Load Properties Utility